Understanding the MarketCollecting Photography

 There are advantages and disadvantages to working with each market player type.

-We have also seen a very large and very discolored reproduction of Moonrise go for over $20,000 at auction.
+We have seen a very large and very discolored reproduction of Moonrise go for over $20,000 at auction.
 It was listed as a “collotype”, which is technically accurate, but most people would call it an oversized poster.
 You have to know what you are buying.

 [The following comments refer to The Ansel Adams Gallery specifically; they may or may not be relevant to other galleries.]

 Galleries are also great places to buy and sell works.
 Galleries offer a level of customer service that is not available at auctions.
-We want to work with clients for a long time, and the quickest way to ruin that opportunity is dishonesty or gouging, or even give the appearance of that.
+We want to work with clients for a long time, and the quickest way to ruin that opportunity is dishonesty or price gouging, or even giving the appearance of that.
 We are the middleman between buyers and sellers, so our customers are both sides.
 We need to offer a good price to the seller in order to get the work, and a good price to the buyer to sell the work and keep the client.
-That is why our prices are fixed, we think at a market level fair for both parties.
+That is why our prices are fixed, we think at a market level that is fair for both parties.
 We don’t negotiate, which means the price any one client pays is the price any other client would pay.

 - We inspect and point out any condition anomalies, which are factored into the price.
 The vast majority of our prints are at a condition level of “Very Good” or better, we avoid selling visibly damaged pieces because the eye will always go to that point once it is seen.

 - We provide a Certificate of Authenticity, guaranteeing its authenticity as described.